Rachel Reeves: Gifts and conflicts of interest

 In September 2024, it was revealed that Reeves took £7,500 worth of clothing from two donors, Lord Alli and Juliet Rosenfeld, and defended this saying "It's not something that I'm going to do in Government".
 In January 2025, Reeves' Economic Secretary to the Treasury, and anti-corruption minister, Tulip Siddiq resigned after being named in Bangladesh's Anti-Corruption Commission.

 In June 2025, it was revealed that Reeves took £27,000 in donations from an American lobbyist firm owned by KKR, a private equity firm that bid for Thames Water.
 This paid for campaign staff, and a £13,000 drinks reception after Reeves became Chancellor, while she reportedly pressured the Department for Environment and Rural Affairs not to put any water companies into public ownership.

+In October 2025, Reeves admitted renting out her London home without the required landlord licence.
+Emails later showed that the letting agent had agreed to apply for the licence on her behalf but failed to do so after the responsible employee left the firm.

+Public opinion

+Reeves received poor satisfaction ratings in polls while Chancellor, with an Ipsos poll in November 2025 reporting the worst results for a Chancellor on record.

+End of tenure

+On 20 July 2026, Reeves tenure as Chancellor ended as Andy Burnham took office and appointed a new cabinet.
+She reportedly turned down another "big job" in the Burnham government and instead chose to return to the backbenches.